 Your new ERP system could come with ERP data migration tools that make the process of automating data import from other systems easier, but you might first need to rationalize the data and, in certain situations, transform it into a format that the ERP system can understand.
 Test all business groups and ERP applications using the transferred data before going live.

-Like many systems that collect data, NetSuite includes a schema that outlines the data that is present.
-It can contain details about the customers as well as the management.
-This is what we refer to as a data model diagram.
+Like many systems that collect and manage data, NetSuite includes a schema that outlines the structure and types of data it holds.
+This schema can contain everything from customer details to internal management information and is commonly referred to as a data model diagram.

-To put it simply, NetSuite was created to link together data tables in a manner similar to how Excel links together spreadsheets to gather information.
-Understanding the structure of the records you wish to import into NetSuite from your source or many sources is crucial, as is matching the systems’ fields.
+Simply put, NetSuite is designed to link data tables in a way that resembles how Excel connects spreadsheets to compile information.
+Understanding the structure of the records you intend to import into NetSuite, whether from a single source or multiple sources, is essential, as is matching the fields between systems accurately.

 The Fundamental Steps to Generate, Save, and Transfer Data Files